 5. Renovators getting rid of existing carpet themselves still have to watch out for a few pitfalls.

-Mat says that, over the summer months especially, he sees a lot of people renovating and throwing existing carpets into a skip to leave a bare floor for carpet installers.
-Harrisons Carpet’s guidelines for this are:
+Mat says that over the summer months especially, he sees a lot of people renovating and throwing existing carpets into a skip to leave a bare floor for carpet installers.
+Harrisons Carpet guidelines for this are:

-“If someone says we’ll pull up the carpet, we try to put it on them to pull up all the staples and nails but it’s still going to be the responsibility of the carpet-layer and they’ll generally go over the floor with a scraper to make sure it’s flat.”
+“If someone says we’ll pull up the carpet, we try to encourage them to pull up all the staples and nails but it’s still going to be the responsibility of the carpet-layer so they’ll generally go over the floor with a scraper to make sure it’s flat.”